OpenVisionE2/BHweather/README.md

 ========
 Coded by Meo (Black Hole Team)

 Modified by RAED for Open Vision

-.Transparent Background

--Support HD and Full HD skins